brian-watkins/pine/README.md

 ```

 `@SpecDelegate` -- Add this annotation to a field and the object belonging to this variable will be used as the delegate of the script closures (`it` blocks, `assume` blocks, and `clean` blocks).
+This means that your spec can call methods or access properties of the delegate class just as if
+they belonged to the spec class itself.

 While this annotation can be used within any spec, it's especially useful within Groovy scripts.
 A Groovy script must inherit from the `Script` class, but sometimes it's useful when writing tests to extend from a different base class -- like when writing tests using Fluentlenium.
-Using the `@ScriptDelegate` annotation, you can call delegate method calls and property references to a class other than the base class.
-If a method call or property reference is not found in the delegate class, then the base class will be searched.
+The
+`@SpecDelegate` annotation makes methods and properties from another class available to your spec without the need for subclassing that class.

 ```
 @BaseScript SpecScript spec